Contributor: Carolina Bibbo, MD

 For multiple pregnancies, above average weight gain is recommended.
 The Institute of Medicine recommends that a woman carrying twins who has a normal body mass index should gain between 37 and 54 pounds.
 Those who are overweight should gain 31 to 50 pounds, and obese women should gain 25 to 42 pounds.

-The extra weight to the front of a mother’s body can strain muscles in the lower back, buttock, thigh, and abdomen.
+The extra weight in the front of a mother’s body can strain muscles in the lower back, buttock, thigh, and abdomen.
 This can lead to low-back pain and sciatica (pain that travels down to the legs).
 Back pain during pregnancy is common and typically resolves after delivery.
+Practicing gentle stretching or yoga, as well as using good posture, can help relieve low-back pain.
+Some mothers may be referred for physical therapy as needed.

 It’s also common for a pregnant mother to experience heartburn, or acid reflux.
-If this causes too much discomfort, your doctor may prescribe a safe medication to resolve heartburn.
+If this causes too much discomfort, your doctor may prescribe a safe medication or offer other suggestions to resolve heartburn.

-Women carrying twins or multiples are at higher risk of developing high blood pressure, a condition known as gestational hypertension, or preeclampsia.
+Women carrying twins or multiples are at higher risk of developing high blood pressure, a condition known as gestational hypertension or preeclampsia, that develops during pregnancy and is more common in multiple pregnancies.
 This complication usually occurs in the third trimester of pregnancy.

 Gestational diabetes is a form of diabetes that develops during pregnancy.
 This complication occurs when the body can’t make enough insulin during the pregnancy.
 Placental hormones counteract the actions of insulin, which leads to insulin resistance.

 “A mother with gestational diabetes will have their blood sugar closely monitored.
 The condition can usually be controlled with diet, exercise, or a safe medication.
-Gestational diabetes usually resolves after delivery, but sometimes they do not, and a mother may be at a greater risk of developing Type 2 diabetes,” says Dr. Bibbo.
+Gestational diabetes usually resolves after delivery, but sometimes it does not, and a mother may be at a greater risk of developing Type 2 diabetes,” says Dr. Bibbo.

 Multiple pregnancy increases the risk for complications to the baby.
 However, more frequent visits with an obstetrician or maternal-fetal medicine specialist can help find complications early and manage or treat any potential problems.